Your parents' income

 - DUO will automatically request details of your parents’ income from the Tax and Customs Administration.

-- If your parents make their tax return, we use their aggregate income.
-If they don’t make tax returns, we use their taxable income.
+- If your parents file a tax return, we use their aggregate income.
+If they don’t file a tax return, we use their taxable income.
 If your parents don’t make their tax returns in the Netherlands, for example because of work for international organisations, they will have to notify us of their income themselves.
 They can notify us in Mijn DUO or use the Wijziging ouders form.

 - DUO will send your parents a notification about their income.
 If their income is incorrect, they will have to contact the Tax and Customs Administration.

 - If we aren’t able to request the income, we will notify your parents.
 Our letter explains how they can report their income to us themselves.

 Additional exemption for income single parent

 Does one of your parents lives alone with a child aged under 18, in the Netherlands?
 If so, your parent can be granted an additional exemption.
 In this case, an additional part of your parent's income will not be taken into consideration for the purpose of calculating your supplementary grant.

 - Your parent cares for a child aged under 18 for at least 6 months per year.

 - This child is registered at the same address as your parent.

 - If your parent has shared custody of the child with the child’s other parent, your parent must be responsible for at least 50% of the care.